SciML/Catalyst.jl/docs/src/model_creation/programmatic_CRN_construction.md

 ```@example programmatic_2
 getname(two_state_model)
 ```
+There exists a few additional options that can be supplied to the `ReactionSystem` constructor.
+These are described in the `ReactionSystem`s API entry, which can be found [here](@ref ref).

 While we now have programmatically created a `ReactionSystem`, there are two final points (described in the next two sections) we should consider before using it for e.g. simulations.